typegoose/mongodb-memory-server/docs/api/classes/mongo-memory-server.md

 Typings: `constructor(opts?: MongoMemoryServerOpts)`

-Create an new Instance without starting it
+Create an new Instance without starting it, uses [`MongoMemoryServerOpts`](../interfaces/mongo-memory-server-opts.md).

 :::tip
 When directly starting the instance, [`create`](#create) should be used